sahilbishnoi26/teradata-mcp-server/docs/GETTING_STARTED.md

 docker compose --profile rest up
 ```

+You are now ready to connect your client, For details on how to set up client tools, refer to [Working with Clients](./client_guide/CLIENT_GUIDE.md)

 ---------------------------------------------------------------------
-## Run the MCP Server as a service
+### Step 4d - Run the MCP Server as a service
 There are two options to configure the MCP server for automatic restart:

 ### Using Docker